spaam/svtplay-dl-web/_pages/options.md

   --all-last NN         get last NN episodes instead of all episodes --include-clips       include clips from websites when using -A -R, --reverse         Reverse download order

-C More:
-  --cmore-operatorlist  show operatorlist for cmore --cmore-operator operator

 Post-processing:
   --no-remux            Do not automatically remux to mp4